-Related Party Affiliates-NCM LLC enters into network affiliate agreements with network affiliates for NCM LLC to provide in-theatre advertising at theatre locations that are owned by companies that are affiliates of certain of the founding members or directors of NCM, Inc. Related party affiliate agreements are entered into at terms that are similar to those of the Company's other network affiliates.
-The Company has an agreement with Starplex Operating L.P. ("Starplex"), an affiliate of one of NCM, Inc.'s former directors, who served on NCM, Inc.'s board of directors during 2014.
-During the three months ended March 27, 2014, there was approximately \$0.5 million included in advertising operating costs related to Starplex, and there was approximately \$0.9 million of accounts payable with Starplex as of January 1, 2015.
+The Company has an agreement with Starplex Operating L.P. ("Starplex"), an affiliate of one of NCM, Inc.'s former directors, who was a long-standing member of NCM, Inc.'s board of directors until his resignation during 2014.
+During the three and six months ended June 26, 2014, there was approximately \$0.8 million and \$1.3 million included in advertising operating costs related to Starplex, and there was approximately \$0.9 million of accounts payable with Starplex as of January 1, 2015.
 Following the director's resignation from NCM, Inc.'s board of directors in 2014, Starplex is no longer a related party.

 Other Transactions-The Company has an agreement with an interactive media company to sell some of its online inventory.
 One of NCM, Inc.'s directors is also a director of this media company.
-During the three months ended April 2, 2015 and March 27, 2014, this company generated approximately \$0.0 million and \$0.1 million, respectively, in revenue for NCM LLC and there was approximately \$0.3 million and \$0.3 million of accounts receivable due from this company as of April 2, 2015 and January 1, 2015, respectively.
+During the three months ended July 2, 2015 and June 26, 2014 and the six months ended July 2, 2015 and June 26, 2014, this company generated approximately \$0.0 million, \$0.1 million, \$0.0 million and \$0.2 million, respectively, in revenue for NCM LLC and there was approximately \$0.3 million and \$0.3 million of accounts receivable due from this company as of July 2, 2015 and January 1, 2015, respectively.